 Ion Channel Research Group

 Our interest lies in studying the biophysics and regulation of membrane potassium channel proteins and their roles in the cellular physiology of human health and disease.
-To date, our research has focussed on the study of potassium channels from both mammals and human pathogenic fungi, defining protein structure-function relationships, interactions with accessory proteins, pharmacology and functional regulation by environmental cues (e.g. pH, pO2).
+To date, our research has focused on the study of potassium channels from both mammals and human pathogenic fungi, defining protein structure-function relationships, interactions with accessory proteins, pharmacology and functional regulation by environmental cues (e.g. pH, pO2).
 Our studies employ an integrated electrophysiological, biochemical and molecular approach to answer key physiological questions.
-Our current research can be divided into two important themes;

 Opportunistic fungal pathogens are a major cause of life-threatening infections in individuals with a compromised immune system.
 An increase in the patient population at risk from the development of serious fungal infections, including HIV/AIDS patients, those undergoing blood and marrow transplant, major surgery or receiving chemotherapy has led to an associated rise in the frequency of invasive infections over the past two decades.
 Targeted anti-fungal therapies are often complicated by the evolutionary conserved cell biology between fungi and their mammalian hosts.
 Furthermore, fungal infections can be recalcitrant to therapy, and resistance to traditional interventions such as fluconazole is a growing problem, hence the search for novel anti-fungal targets is critical.